dnarayanan/powderday/docs/parameters_description.rst

 :zoom:

+   Boolean.
 True means use a specified region of the grid; False means use the whole grid.
 If set to True, then the grid will have side length +/- zoom_box_len

 :zoom_box_len: